 Brandie and her husband have two children.
 In her free time, she enjoys swimming, hiking, snowmobiling, and traveling with her family.

-She has worked in almost every job at LPA and has enjoyed watching the school mature over the years.
+She has worked in almost every role at Legacy Prep and has enjoyed watching the school mature over the years.
 All three of her children attended Legacy; the youngest started in first grade.
 She is proud of her grown children who are all pursuing their dreams.

-Shalon Brierley has been with LPA since March 2014.
+Shalon Brierley has been with Legacy Prep since March 2014.
 She graduated from Brigham Young University in August 2000 with a Bachelor of Science in Elementary Education and Early Child Education.
 She completed a graduate-level endorsement program in Special Education, Mild/Moderate Disabilities, and has a master's degree in Educational Leadership.

 She has had a passion for working with and helping students with special needs since her experience in high school as a student assistant for students with severe disabilities.
 Although currently not teaching, she loves the opportunity she has to continue to impact the lives of students with special needs.